No SSL was detected

 - The certificate check in Really Simple SSL failed, because the output on your server differs from the expected output.

 - Go to the login page of your site on https, e.g.: https://domain.com/wp-login.php, and login

 - Your site layout might break, but don’t worry.
 This is because the stylesheets are not SSL yet.

-- Look for the button “enable SSL” (you might have to scroll down a bit if it’s broken), and click it.
+- Look for the button “Enable SSL” and click it (you might have to scroll down a bit if it’s broken).

 That’s it!
 Your site will now be configured for SSL.

-An alternative method, if the above does not work, is to force the plugin to activate by adding
+If the above does not work, an alternative method is to force the plugin to activate by adding

 to your wp-config.php.
 Please note that if your site does not load properly over https because of server configuration issues, this might cause problems.
 Be careful with this option.

-If SSL was detected, but you’re seeing this message after activation: to change this page upload a new index.html to your private_html folder or something similar, pease check out the link for the article on this topic.
+If SSL was detected, but you’re seeing this message after activation: to change this page upload a new index.html to your private_html folder or something similar, please check out the link for our article on this topic.